-- 5.8 It is currently anticipated that the Scottish Government will publish its budget in December 2022 and that this will include a provisional allocation for 2023/24 and may include indicative allocations for future years. - 5.9 Overall, the future funding outlook for local government remains highly uncertain.
-The outlook for the Scottish Government's block grant, together with the Scottish Government's stated spending commitments; the ongoing impact of Covid-19, wider economic outlook and increasing demand pressures on public expenditure indicate that the local government settlement in 2023/24 and beyond will continue to be challenging.
+- 6.7 It is anticipated that the Scottish Government will publish updated multi-year spending envelopes for both revenue and capital alongside the 2024/25 Budget (assumed for December 2023).
+This will reset the portfolio spending envelopes previously published in the Resource and Capital Spending Reviews to reflect the new economic reality and ensure that spending is aligned to the three missions for this Parliament. - 6.8 Overall, the future funding outlook for local government remains highly uncertain.
+The outlook for the Scottish Government's block grant, together with the Scottish Government's stated spending commitments; the ongoing impact of Covid-19, wider economic outlook and increasing demand pressures on public expenditure indicate that the local government settlement in 2024/25 will continue to be challenging.

-6. ANALYSIS OF MEDIUM TERM - PERTH & KINROSS COUNCIL
+7. ANALYSIS OF MEDIUM TERM - PERTH & KINROSS COUNCIL

-6.1 The purpose of this section is to highlight the potential financial implications of changes in key areas affecting the Council's need to spend and to compare these to the projected level of available resources.
-The continued development of the Medium-Term Financial Plan (MTFP) into future years will further establish the Plan as the foundation of the Council's financial management.
+7.1 This section highlights the potential financial implications of changes in key areas affecting the Council's need to spend and to compare these to the projected level of available resources.
+The continued development of the

+Medium-Term Financial Plan (MTFP) into future years will further establish the Plan as the foundation of the Council's financial management.
 The Plan recognises the combined impact of increasing need / demand for Council services, particularly because of demographic trends, inflationary pressures (including cost of living) and anticipated pressures on funding.
 This approach allows the consideration of options and the refinement of strategies to manage these pressures over the medium to longer term.

-- 6.2 Expenditure pressures classified as "demographic" or "inflation" related are normally identified in detailed submissions considered by Council in setting Revenue Budgets each year.
+- 7.2 Expenditure pressures classified as "demographic" or "inflation" related are normally identified in detailed submissions considered by Council in setting Revenue Budgets each year.
 The MTFP, however, makes global assumptions about these variables in advance of detailed submissions to inform the Council's financial planning process over the medium term.
-The Plan also assumes that any additional costs in relation to new legislation will be funded by the Scottish Government. - 6.3 The MTFP is, however, an evolving model, which will require refinement and updating on a regular basis as new information becomes available.
+The Plan also assumes that any additional costs in relation to new legislation will be funded by the Scottish Government. - 7.3 The MTFP is, however, an evolving model, which will require refinement and updating on a regular basis as new information becomes available.
 The following section of this report focusses on the key areas to be considered in developing future years' budget strategies and sets out the assumptions made in respect of each area.
-The financial impact of these assumptions is summarised in the table at paragraph 4.41. - 6.4 For financial planning purpose this update to the Medium-Term Financial Plan includes the following three scenarios - Optimistic Appendix A(i) - Mid-Range Appendix A(ii) - Pessimistic Appendix A(iii) - 6.5 The detailed assumptions underpinning each of the scenarios are set out in Appendix B with supporting narrative provided under each category below.
+The financial impact of these assumptions is summarised in Table 6 at paragraph 7.43. - 7.4 For financial planning purpose this update to the Medium-Term Financial Plan includes the following three scenarios - Optimistic Appendix A(i) - Mid-Range Appendix A(ii) - Pessimistic Appendix A(iii) - 7.5 The detailed assumptions underpinning each of the scenarios are set out in Appendix B with supporting narrative provided under each category below.